Where to Stay in Budapest: Best Areas & Hotels

 District 6: Terézváros

-- Best for: mix of both lively city center and a more quiet, residential area.
+• Best for: mix of both lively city center and a more quiet, residential area.

 District 6 can be divided into two parts: one which is in the city center and has a lot of bars and restaurants, and another part which is more residential.

 The other part of District 6 is from Teréz Boulevard to Heroes Square, and it is a more residential area.
-It is still very close to the city center and you can take the Metro Line 1 (yellow line) to get you to the city center.
+It is still pretty close to the city center and you can take the Metro Line 1 (yellow line) to get you to the city center.

 If you stay in the more residential area of District 6, it is great if you are looking for a quieter place to stay.
 It is also close to the Heroes Square, City Park and the Széchenyi Thermal Bath.